Housing Grants

 What makes a strong application?

-To maximize impact, this opportunity focuses on projects that align with the Humane Housing Network (HHN) and where funding can make a meaningful difference.
+To maximize impact, this opportunity focuses on projects that align with the Housing Action Planning Framework developed by the Humane Housing Network (HHN) and where funding can make a meaningful difference.

 We are particularly interested in collaborative efforts that advance HHN strategies and strengthen its ongoing work.
 This includes ecosystem-building, cross-sector coordination, and partnerships that align resources and move shared priorities forward.